dps923/winter2020/graded-work/assign4.md

 In our app, we need a way to *select an item*.
 What item?
 Something *from a list* of search results.

 This is a common task in apps.
 All students will be familar with the use of `select` and `option` elements in HTML, and how they are used to make a list of items.
-On a web page, we typically see this kind of feature as a "listbox" or a "dropdown list", as shown in the web page example below.
+On a web page, we typically see this kind of feature as a "list box" or a "dropdown list", as shown in the web page example, below left.

-A similar example has been prepared for a list (table view controller) scene in an iOS app, as shown below.
+A similar example has been prepared for a list (table view controller) scene in an iOS app, as shown below right.

 <img class="border1" src="images/a4-item-select-example-html.png" alt="Select, HTML"><img class="border1" src="images/a4-item-select-example-scene.png" alt="Select, iOS">